Showing posts with label fort payne. Show all posts

 Swimming at Desota Falls

-We rode to Fort Payne stopping at a Mayfield Ice Creamier for one scoop of Rocky Road and One scoop of Cherry Vanilla Ice Cream which we shared.
+We rode to Fort Payne, stopping at Mayfield Ice Creamery for one scoop of Rocky Road and one of Cherry Vanilla, which we shared.

 Mayfield Ice Creamery

-We saw the Junkasorus along the way then we rode through Fort Payne not stopping.
+We saw the Junkasorus along the way, then rode through Fort Payne without stopping.

 Junkasorus

-We took hwy 35 back to Scottsboro stopping at a park overlooking the Tennessee River which was a beautiful site.
+We took Hwy 35 back to Scottsboro, stopping at a park overlooking the Tennessee River, which was a beautiful sight.
 The park was next to several large homes.

 Train Depot in Fort Payne